 The Question Of Style

-One of the discussions that emerges in every course and workshop I’ve given is the question of style.
+One of the recurring themes in every course I’ve given is the question of style.

 I think underneath the question of style are deeper questions.

 What Are The Deeper Questions?